Gexi0619/oozh/content/arch/the-strabismus-institute-part-2.md

 tags:
   -
   -
-thumbnail:
-description:
+description: "The Strabismus Institute continues with Part 2 of Jack's exam, using movies to test his eye motility and fusion range."
 ---
 The Strabismus Institute

 Part 2 – The Exam